Matthew Boulton: Expansion of the business

-Among the products Boulton sought to make in his new facility were sterling silver plate for those able to afford it, and Sheffield plate, silver-plated copper, for those less well off.
+Among the products Boulton sought to make in his new facility were sterling silver plate for those able to afford it, and old Sheffield plate, silver sheet fused with copper sheet, for those less well off.
 Boulton and his father had long made small silver items, but there is no record of large items in either silver or Sheffield plate being made in Birmingham before Boulton did so.
 To make items such as candlesticks more cheaply than the London competition, the firm made many items out of thin, die-stamped sections, which were shaped and joined together.
+Towards the end of the 18th century, Boulton and his followers expanded production at the Soho Manufactory to include shoe buckles and seals, marking Birmingham's rise as a centre for both silver plate and mass-produced metal goods.
 One impediment to Boulton's work was the lack of an assay office in Birmingham.
-The silver toys long made by the family firm were generally too light to require assaying, but silver plate had to be sent over 70 mi to the nearest assay office, at Chester, to be assayed and hallmarked, with the attendant risks of damage and loss.
+The silver toys long made by the family firm were generally too light to require assaying, but heavier items had to be sent over 70 mi to the nearest assay office, at Chester, to be assayed and hallmarked, with the attendant risks of damage and loss.
 Alternatively they could be sent to London, but this exposed them to the risk of being copied by competitors.
 Boulton wrote in 1771, "I am very desirous of becoming a great silversmith, yet I am determined not to take up that branch in the large way I intended, unless powers can be obtained to have a marking hall [assay office] at Birmingham."
 Boulton petitioned Parliament for the establishment of an assay office in Birmingham.
 Though the petition was bitterly opposed by London goldsmiths, he was successful in getting Parliament to pass an act establishing assay offices in Birmingham and Sheffield, whose silversmiths had faced similar difficulties in transporting their wares.
 The silver business proved not to be profitable due to the opportunity cost of keeping a large amount of capital tied up in the inventory of silver.
 The firm continued to make large quantities of Sheffield plate, but Boulton delegated responsibility for this enterprise to trusted subordinates, involving himself little in it.

 As part of Boulton's efforts to market to the wealthy, he started to sell vases decorated with ormolu, previously a French speciality.
 Ormolu was milled gold (from the French or moulu) amalgamated with mercury, and applied to the item, which was then heated to drive off the mercury, leaving the gold decoration.
 In the late 1760s and early 1770s there was a fashion among the wealthy for decorated vases, and he sought to cater to this craze.
 He initially ordered ceramic vases from his friend and fellow Lunar Society member Josiah Wedgwood, but ceramic proved unable to bear the weight of the decorations and Boulton chose marble and other decorative stone as the material for his vases.
 Boulton copied vase designs from classical Greek works and borrowed works of art from collectors, merchants, and sculptors.